ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ## Your Trust Is Our Foundation

-At CultureCrunch, we're building leadership operating systems that transform organisations, and that starts with trust.
+At Culture Crunch, we're building leadership operating systems that transform organisations, and that starts with trust.
 Our **privacy by minimalism** approach means we collect only what serves your leadership development, at the team level, with full transparency.

 If you have questions about how we protect your data or want to learn more about our security practices, we're here to help.

-**Thank you for trusting CultureCrunch to power your leadership transformation.**
+**Thank you for trusting Culture Crunch to power your leadership transformation.**

 ---

-*This Privacy Policy is effective as of November 11, 2025, and applies to all users of the CultureCrunch platform.*
+*This Privacy Policy is effective as of November 11, 2025, and applies to all users of the Culture Crunch platform.*